Accessing NDIS support for children aged 0 to 6

 If your child is developing differently compared with other children, or if your child has a disability, they may be able to get help from the NDIS.

-The NDIS provides funding that can pay for therapy, equipment and support for your family that can help your child’s development.
+The NDIS provides funding that can pay for therapy and equipment to support you to help your child’s development.

 The NDIS Early Childhood Approach is a free service.